majaalin/fullystudios.github.io/src/_work/semren-mansson.markdown

   <a class="button" href="https://semren-mansson.se/"><span>Check them out!</span></a>

-case-image-1:
-  medium: case-image-slider.jpg
-  small: case-image-slider@0_5x.jpg
-  alt: Case slider
+video-2: 539214810
-  description: The image slider works as a way to both feature projects and navigate through the site.
+video-2-description: The image slider works as a way to both feature projects and navigate through the site.

 case-image-2:
   medium: case-image-collage.jpg